Dougbacon/Turtlebot_follower/README.md

 2. Open new terminal
 3. Run command "roslaunch multi_robot main.launch"
 4. Open matlab and run xxxxxx
+5. Add the matlab folder to your path
-5. Open a new terminal
+6. Open a new terminal
-6. Run command "rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/leader/cmd_vel"
+7. Run command "rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/leader/cmd_vel"
-7. Adjust the velocity of the leader robot;
+8. Adjust the velocity of the leader robot;
 - press x until linear "speed" is ~ 0.08
 - press c until the angular speed “turn” is ~ 0.5
-8. Use "ijkl" to control the leader robot
+9. Use "ijkl" to control the leader robot

 # Collaborators
 - Reamy Muong (40%)